-\begin{remark} Regarding $PCS$ of adaptive $SPRT$ in Tables \ref{Table1}, \ref{Table2} and \ref{Table3}, we have seen that obtained $PCS$ is little higher than $1-\alpha (= 1-\beta)$, though it is found that $PCS$ tends to $1$ as $ASN$ increases (conforming that adaptive $SPRT$ is efficient).
-In classical $SPRT$ (\autoref{Table4}), the value of $PCS$ well coincide with $1-\alpha (= 1-\beta)$.
-Effective $ASN$ of adaptive $SPRT$ is less than that of classical $SPRT$ by the finite amount $N_1^*$.
-Hence, though being efficient, adaptive $SPRT$ gives little higher value of probability of incorrect selection. \end{remark}
+\begin{Remark} Regarding $PCS$ of adaptive SPRT in Tables \ref{Table1}, \ref{Table2} and \ref{Table3}, we have seen that obtained $PCS$ is little lower than $1-\alpha (= 1-\beta)$, though it is found that $PCS$ tends to $1$ as $ASN$ increases (conforming that adaptive SPRT is efficient).
+In classical SPRT (\autoref{Table4}), the value of $PCS$ well coincide with $1-\alpha (= 1-\beta)$.
+Effective $ASN$ of adaptive SPRT is less than that of classical SPRT by the finite amount $N_1^\ast$.
+Hence, though being efficient, adaptive SPRT gives little higher value of probability of incorrect selection. \end{Remark}